 For several decades, my career has focused on identifying and capitalizing on shared interests between academic institutions, government departments and agencies, and commercial organizations.
-Over time, my research focus has shifted from my trained discipline of biophysical chemistry to health sciences, population health and social sciences.
-Most recently, my focus has been on infrastructure for data-intensive health research, including artificial intelligence (AI), and on an expanded approach to knowledge translation and exchange (KTE) which includes patient and public engagement in research.
-I am also interested in leadership and management of large-scale research as a topic in its own right.
+Over time, my research focus has shifted from biophysical chemistry (the discipline I was trained in) to health sciences, population health and social sciences.
+Most recently, my focus has been on infrastructure for data-intensive health research and an expanded approach to knowledge translation and exchange (KTE) which includes patient and public engagement in research.
+I am also interested in the leadership and management of large-scale research as a topic in its own right.

 My main research interests are: